Man of Flowers (1983) dir. Paul Cox

 w/ Pamela Segall Adlon, Eric Gurry, Patty Duke, John Glover, Mary Tanner, Seth Green, JD Cullum, Corey Parker

 Mainstream gendersploitation comedies like Just One of the Guys (1985), Switch (1991), Just One of the Girls (1993), and The Hot Chick (2002) are neither shocking nor enlightening.
 This is also true of the long forgotten Willy/Milly and yet there’s more, a quirky earnestness absent in the others.
 With the help of some silly suburban voodoo, Milly (Adlon) wakes up with a penis.
 Her mom and dad (Duke, Glover) take her to doctors who report that Milly has the sex organs of both sexes.
 Milly’s first impulse is to stay as she is, to be both male and female.
 Her dad is a traditionalist, though; there are no grey areas in his house.
 Turns out he always wanted a son anyway while mom finds it more difficult to let go of her daughter.
 Resembling Sal Mineo, Milly as Willy quickly makes friends at his new school.
 He and his nerd clique, including a redhead in a wheelchair named Alfie (Gurry), are harassed by violent bullies on a daily basis.
-Adlon is perfectly cast and a joy to watch onscreen.
-She went on to be the voice of Bobby on King of the Hill (1997-2010).
-And look for Seth Green as the nerdy neighbor kid.
+Adlon, daughter of filmmakers Percy and Eleanore Adlon, is perfectly cast and a joy to watch onscreen.
+She went on to be the voice of Bobby on King of the Hill (1997-2010) and to play C.K.
+Louis’s semi-girlfriend on his series Louis (2010-2015).
+Look for Seth Green as the nerdy neighbor kid.
 Willy/Milly is best on VHS; the currently available DVD has a different theme song and may not be compatible with US players.

 Without You I’m Nothing (1990)